10 employers that offer part-time jobs with benefits

 A good rate of pay is one of the best reasons to go to work, but part-time jobs with benefits can provide more reasons to take a job than just money.
 Employee perks range from health and wellbeing support to staff discounts on products and services or free food at work and the use of a local gym.
 Here are ten of the top places to work with attractive incentives:

 1. John Lewis

 John Lewis operates department stores throughout the UK, and is owned by its employees, who are known as 'partners'.
 They have a say in how the business runs and receive a share of the profits, as well as plenty of other perks and benefits.
 John Lewis has a number of part-time jobs, especially in sales and customer support at busy times of the year.
-Benefits include free meals while working, a cycle-to-work scheme, with discounts on bikes, wellbeing sessions such as physiotherapy and counselling, plus up to 18 weeks of unpaid parental leave after a year of working at the company.
+Benefits include free meals while working, a cycle-to-work scheme, discounts on bikes, wellbeing sessions such as physiotherapy and counselling, plus up to 18 weeks of unpaid parental leave after a year of working at the company.

 After three months of working at John Lewis, you can enjoy free entry to many attractions and museums and more than 500 discounts on holidays, restaurants and theme parks.
 John Lewis partners can stay at one of five hotels available exclusively for employees and their guests.
-You can also get a £250 voucher towards learning a new skill or join a John Lewis sports club or society to take part in, for example, abseiling or photography.
+You can also get a £250 voucher towards learning a new skill or joining a John Lewis sports club or society to take part in, for example, abseiling or photography.
 Partners can also enjoy the VIP suites at O2 and Wembley Arena.

 2. Lands' End